gerekper/ganjaking/wp-content/plugins/woocommerce-instagram/readme.txt

 === WooCommerce Instagram ===
 Contributors: woocommerce, themesquad
-Tags: woocommerce, instagram, hashtag, product, showcase Requires at least: 4.4
+Tags: woocommerce, instagram, hashtag, product, showcase Requires PHP: 5.4
+Requires at least: 4.7
-Tested up to: 5.8
+Tested up to: 5.9
-Stable tag: 3.7.1
+Stable tag: 4.0.0
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
-WC requires at least: 3.2
+WC requires at least: 3.5
-WC tested up to: 6.0
+WC tested up to: 6.1
 Woo: 260061:ecaa2080668997daf396b8f8a50d891a

 Connect your store with Instagram.
 Upload your product catalog to Instagram and showcase how your customers are using them.